On the numerical approximation of the distance to singularity for matrix-valued functions: Problem setting

 We propose a method based on a proper approximation of the $m$-th coefficient of the Taylor expansion in \eqref{eq:coeff_an} for the function $f(\lambda)$.
 Our idea consists in finding a value $m$ such that the coefficient

 where $\mbox{tol}$ should be taken smallest than the desired accuracy of the method.
 The integrand function in \eqref{eq:coeff_an} presents a pole at $\lambda =0$, then it is still analytic in a annulus centered in the origin.
-In order to study the convergence of $a_m$, we exploit the properties of the trapezoidal rule for analytic functions, presented in \cite{TrefWeid}.
+In order to study the convergence of $a_m$, we exploit the properties of the trapezoidal rule for analytic functions, presented in \cite[Theorem 12.1]{TrefWeid}.
 In particular, we refer to the following theorem: \begin{theorem} Suppose $f$ is analytic and satisfies $\left| f(\lambda) \right| \leq M$ in the annulus $r^{-1} < \left| \lambda \right| < r$, for some $r>1$.
-Let $a_j$ be the $j$-th Taylor coefficient of the expansion of $f$ in the point $\lambda=0$ and $a_j^{\left[m \right]}$ its approximation given by the trapezoidal rule with points $z_k=e^{\frac{2\pi i}{m}k}$, for $k=1,\ldots,m$.
-Then we have:
+Consider the Laurent series representation of $f$